guregu/null/README.md

 `UnmarshalJSON` supports `sql.NullString` input.

+### Int
+A nullable int64.

+Unlike null.String, null.Int will marshal to null if null.
+Zero input will not produce a null Int.

+`UnmarshalJSON` supports `sql.NullInt64` input.

 ### Bugs
 `json`'s `",omitempty"` struct tag does not work correctly right now.
 It will never omit a null or empty String.
 This should be [fixed in Go 1.4](https://code.google.com/p/go/issues/detail?id=4357).